- Super grippy

 Traction that goes above and beyond

-The Speedgoat 5's Vibram outsole bites on frozen surfaces, moderate mud, and loose off-trail surfaces.
-Experts say that they "love it" so much as it is "exceptionally versatile" and sticky.
+The Speedgoat 5's Vibram outsole has a strong bite on frozen surfaces, moderate mud, and loose off-trail surfaces.

 This is owed to the shoe's updated lug spacing.
 They're not too far apart, generating a very tacky grip.